 Rockchuck Summit is an Austin Texas based Adventure Travel Blog.
-We showcase stories of travel, adventure, outdoors and road trips from myself and our growing contributors.
+We showcase stories of travel, adventure, outdoors and everything in between.

 Some things in life leave an impression with you that you can never forget.
 They may be so odd, so strange or so memorable that any time you think of something – a Rockchuck, you remember and are brought back to what that moment was.

 I spent most of my young life living in the pine forest, and concrete jungles of a little town in north Houston called “Spring Texas.”
 I built forts, explored, climbed, chopped, dug, floated, canoe and swam.
 Texas is something I felt I knew and felt comforting.
 Texas is HUGE, and there was a lot to explore but what I enjoyed the most was our annual two-week vacations up north.
 I loved seeing the mountains and breathing the fresh air.
 It was two weeks out of the year I didn’t suffer from allergies.
 It was two weeks out of the year I got to experience something so different from everything I ever knew.

 One year, we did more than just visit the national parks, drive to the mountains or camp in our favorite camp spots – We rented a 4×4.
 Before this day, I’d never been on a mountain summit that wasn’t a busy highway and manicured park.
 I’d never been above the tree line.
 I’d never been up on a mountain so high you could almost touch the clouds.
 It was beautiful!
 It was my first memory of a sky so blue I felt never knew what blue was before.
 I was in love!
 The animals, the rocks, the plants, the remnants of history and a time long past.
 Why had I never been here before?

 Being on top of a mountain summit was a new world for me.
 A world of history, a world of wonder, a world of awe.
 How did people live up here?
 How did people migrate west and pass these passes?
 How did they get trains over these mountains?
 What was life like?
 How… how..
 How..